 I came to hear about the Stroz Friedberg Cyber Associate Program from a friend when I had just come back from the hacking conference DefCon, where I had participated in a capture the flag exercise which had really ignited my interest in the field even further.

 On being accepted to the program in the New York office, I started my rotation with the Digital Forensics team.
-I learnt how to efficiently run client projects on various machines, and the importance of being disciplined about keeping detailed notes, and clearly presenting facts and complex information to clients.
-I also learnt more about using Python, for example, when a client wanted to get a frequency list or histogram of web pages visited.
+I learned how to efficiently run client projects on various machines, and the importance of being disciplined about keeping detailed notes, and clearly presenting facts and complex information to clients.
+I also learned more about using Python, for example, when a client wanted to get a frequency list or histogram of web pages visited.
 Then I moved to Incident Response, where I really enjoyed the variation and frequency at which the projects move – we learned a lot about handling discs, imaging hard drives, using tools, and fixing various errors we encountered along the way.

 When I moved to Security Science, we worked on a giant case for a client who required us to create a custom cybersecurity framework for their organization.
 This involved a lot of intense technical document review of other existing frameworks, as well as measuring how much risk the company was exposed to and how well they were doing at remediating it.
 As well as these large, rigorous cases, I also spent time reviewing security programs and products, and cracking passwords.
 Using tools and dictionaries to crack passwords is still one of my favorite elements of the job – it is so exciting when you get the answer.